tsloughter/rebar3.org/content/en/docs/package_management/hex_package_management.md

 ### Repo specific config

-In the example below we
+In the example below we configure a doc provider for a specific repo.
+If we had a global project hex doc provider configuation, the below would override it :

 ```
 {erl_opts, [debug_info]}.